dadukhankevin/Zor/README.md

 ## Relation to prior work

-Zor takes some inspiration from several lines of work (three‑factor rules, local eligibility traces, layer‑local objectives, and feedback‑alignment‑style signals) but combines them differently, simply.
+Zor takes some inspiration from several lines of work (three‑factor rules, local eligibility traces, layer‑local objectives, and feedback‑alignment‑style signals) but combines them differently, and adds new evolutionary concepts like fitness to weights as well as many other things.

-What’s different here:
+How Zor is different:

+- It works, and is competitive not only with Spiking Neural Nets but also with MLP.
+- Unlike many spiking nets, Zor does not need spiking to learn, rather it learns spiking as a way to increase efficiency.
+At the start of training all neurons spike every time.
 - Vector error per layer via the current forward weights’ transpose (no BPTT, no random feedback)
 - Analog‑spike gating: a binary spike gates the analog charge that actually learns
 - Subtractive novelty: an EMA co‑activation penalty that down‑weights familiar co‑activity